 Analysis has been carried out by Mercer for LGPSC to understand the extent to which the Fund's risk and return characteristics could come to be affected by a set of climate scenarios.
-This analysis was completed in 2020 on the Fund's assets at 31 July 2019.
-Given the long-term nature of the scenario analysis, this analysis will be carried out every two years.
-The analysis includes an estimation of the annual climate-related impact on returns and climate stress tests (to explore the potential impact of a sudden climate-related price movement).
+This includes an estimation of the annual climate-related impact on returns and climate stress tests (to explore the potential impact of a sudden climate-related price movement).
 All asset classes are included in this analysis.
 The climate scenarios considered are 2°C, 3°C and 4°C above pre-industrial levels.
-Three asset allocations have been analysed:
+Two asset allocations have been analysed: (1) the asset allocation as at 31 July 2019; and (2) the Strategic Asset Allocation.
+Since 31 July 2019, the Fund has made progress towards the Strategic Asset Allocation weightings, including further investment into sustainable infrastructure, and expects to complete the planned allocation to Global Sustainable Equities in the near-term.